Add a Loss Function

 "Robust Bi-Tempered Logistic Loss Based on Bregman Divergences".
 This loss function

-, which we'd like to allow users to specify in the config.
+takes two constant parameters t1 and t2, which we'd like to allow users to specify in the config.

 Assuming we have the following function: